-Lufthansa Technik is to set up a maintenance, repair and overhaul (MRO) facility at Rajiv Gandhi International airport to service airplanes.
+Lufthansa Technik is to set up a maintenance, repair and overhaul (MRO) facility at Rajiv Gandhi International airport to service aeroplanes.

-In addition Indian Airlines are also to set up an MRO facility at Rajiv Gandhi and GHIAL have signed a lease to this effect.
-GHIAL are to build a connecting taxiway, apron and engine run-up bay for the new facility.
+In addition, Indian Airlines are also to set up an MRO facility at Rajiv Gandhi and GHIAL have signed a lease to this effect.
+GHIAL is to build a connecting taxiway, apron and engine run-up bay for the new facility.

 GHIAL also recently signed a memorandum of understanding with Sabena Flight Academy to establish a new flight aviation academy at the airport.
 The joint venture company (investing €80m) will establish a modern aviation academy at the airport by January 2009.